Lightstreamer/Lightstreamer-example-Portfolio-client-dotnet/README.md

 * Exactly as in the previous section, both the *PORTFOLIO_ADAPTER* (see the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java)), and the *QUOTE_ADAPTER* (see the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)) are a prerequisite.
 The full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the instruction in [Install the Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#install-the-portfolio-demo) to install it.
 * Create a new C# project: from the "New Project..." wizard, choose the "Console Application" template.
-* Get the `DotNetClient_N2.dll` and `DotNetClient_N2.pdb` files from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download), and copy them into a `lib` folder specifically created in your project.
+* Add all the files provided in the `sources` folder of this project; from the "Add -> Existing Item" dialog.
 * From the "Solution Explorer", delete the default `Program.cs`.
-* Add all the files provided in the `sources` folder of this project; from the "Add -> Existing Item" dialog.
-* Add a reference to the Lightstreamer .NET Client library: go to the "Browse" tab of the "Add Reference" dialog and point to the `DotNetClient_N2.dll` file in the `lib` folder.
-* From the Build menu, choose "Build Solution".
+* You should complete this project with the Lightstreamer .NET PCL Client library, to be used for the build process, trough NuGet.
+Follow these steps:
+	* In the "Solution Explorer" tab, right click on the project and choose `Manage NuGet Packages ...`
+	* In the Search text box enter `Lightstreamer`
+	* Choose Lightstreamer.DotNet.Client then click `Install` and then `Ok`
+	* Check out that among the References of your project Lightstreamer_DotNet_PCL_Client was added.
-* Run the demo.
+* Build solutions and run the demo.
 The host name and the port number of the Lightstreamer server have to be passed to the application as command line arguments.<BR/>

 ## See Also